DAILY DISCIPLINE #169

-Day 13- The thinking and therefore the actions of those belonging to God must be completely different from worldly thinking.
+Day 13- The thinking (and therefore the actions) of those belonging to God must be completely different from how the world thinks.
 Why?

 Day 14- We are born into this world under the shadow of the sin passed on from Adam and Eve.
 Our natural tendency will be toward worldly ambitions.
 But, if we choose to follow Christ we will have to do an 180 degree turn.
 How does this transformation start to take place?

 Notice the key is our thinking.
-That must change first as our mind regulates how we act.
+That must change first since our mind regulates how we act.

 Matthew 20:28 / Luke 22:27

-Yes, even though Jesus was the Son of God He deliberately chose to be man's servants.
+Yes, even though Jesus was the Son of God, He deliberately chose to be our servant.

 Philippians 2: 6-8

 Day 16- Men and women loved him for it.
-They were drawn to Jesus like a magnet.
-Here in this man they received the love, respect and kindness befitting their true nature as children of God.
+They were drawn to Jesus like a magnet for they received the love, respect, and kindness befitting their true nature as children of God.

-It's in the life of Christ that we have our example of how to be a servant and how to be a slave.
+It's in the life of Christ that we have our example of how to be a servant and a slave.
 It will require a constant choice on our part.